vuestorefront/storefront-ui/apps/docs/components/index.md

 # Storefront UI Docs

 ::: subheader
-Lightning fast eCommerce UI library
+Design System for eCommerce
 :::

 :::::: col-wrapper-hero
 ::: col-1/2

-## Create your storefront
+## Speed up the creation of your storefront

-Create stunning, mobile-first online stores with this 100% customizable design system and UI library.
+Create stunning, mobile-first online stores with our fully customizable Design System and UI library.
 Available as UI Framework for React and Vue.js

 [Get Started](/components/)
 <!-- TODO: uncomment when repo gets publicly avaiable -->